elegy00/graphator/pi3/README.md

 # Graphator Raspberry Pi 3 Deployment

-This folder contains the Docker Compose configuration for running Graphator on a Raspberry Pi 3 (ARMv7).
+This folder contains the Docker Compose configuration for running Graphator on a Raspberry Pi 3/3+ (ARMv7).

+## Architecture

+Graphator runs as 3 separate containers:
+- **graphator-db**: PostgreSQL 16 database (optimized for Pi 3)
+- **graphator-worker**: Background service collecting sensor data from Home Assistant
+- **graphator-web**: React Router SSR web application serving the UI

+All containers use pre-built multi-architecture images from Docker Hub, automatically pulling the correct ARMv7 variant for Raspberry Pi 3.

 ## Deployment to Raspberry Pi